KarlSchmidt010/KawaiiDeauther010/README.md

 Copyright
 =
-Kawaii Deauther is made with ❤️ by Arya Narotama - Anon Cyber Team - 2020
+Kawaii Deauther is made with ❤️ by james russell - lizerd - 2024